Resurgent BT comes back to haunt old rival Vodafone

 But breaking into the highly competitive home broadband sector will be tough.

-Vodafone already has a content partnership with Sky (SKYB.L), enabling its mobile customers to access sports and other programming, and this could be extended to be a part of Vodafone's new broadband service.
+Vodafone already has a content partnership with Sky, enabling its mobile customers to access sports and other programing, and this could be extended to be a part of Vodafone's new broadband service.

 However, Vodafone's acquisition of cable networks in Spain and Germany has prompted speculation as to whether it should buy also buy a similar asset in Britain.